 Our first three Elf on the Shelf Alternatives will focus on those that have a Christian theme to them.
 The remaining are fun secular alternatives.
 Each of these options has the potential to include all your family members and create a lasting family tradition.

 1. The Shepherd’s Treasure

 And then I found it.
 “The Shepherds Treasure.”
-As far as alternatives to Elf on the Shelf go, this one is my favorite!
-The Shepherd’s Treasure is going to walk your child through the real story of Christmas and advent traditions that are worthwhile.
+A great alternative and my favorite option!
+My little guy loves this tradition and talks about it all year!
+The Shepherd’s Treasure is going to walk your child through the real story of Christmas and Advent traditions that are worthwhile.

 Now I’d like to go on record at this point and say, this is not a sponsored post by The Shepherd’s Treasure in any way.
 I received nothing from this company, I had to go buy their product just like anyone else.
 I simply love this idea and want to share this resource with other like-minded mommas.

 Just like the elf on the shelf, there is an accompanying book that explains the shepherd’s journey.
 With beautiful illustrations and writing, it accounts for the night the shepherds were visited by angels who announced the arrival of Jesus, the Savior of the world.
 A shepherd accompanies the story and embarks on a quest on December 1st to discover the baby, Jesus.
 Like the elf, children will wake up each morning to discover the Shepherd in different places as he continues on his shepherd’s treasure hunt to find the Christ child.
 The journey ends at the nativity scene on December 25th and has an accompanying baby Jesus to conclude the yearly journey.